About

 AngryPages may decide what to host, publish, sell, refuse, promote, demote, classify, age-gate, adult-gate, paywall, edit for display, summarize, excerpt, redact, label, version, translate, create alternate platform presentations, preserve, remove, or route for review.

-Terms: User and creator license
+User and creator license

 Broad operating license, no ownership transfer.

-Users and creators keep ownership of original content.
-By submitting, uploading, publishing, storing, selling, messaging, commenting, importing, linking, or otherwise providing content, they grant AngryPages a worldwide, non-exclusive, sublicensable, transferable operating license to host, store, reproduce, display, distribute, transmit, sell access to, quote, excerpt, preview, summarize, classify, label, title, tag, thumbnail, format, edit for display, adapt presentation, translate, redact, create alternate platform presentations, promote, advertise, preserve, moderate, analyze, use with AI tools, and operate the content through AngryPages.
-No separate license fee is owed for ordinary platform operation unless the Creator Terms, a creator program, a checkout flow, or a written agreement expressly provides revenue share or payment.
-Approved creator revenue share is governed by the Creator Terms.
+Operating license.
+By submitting, uploading, publishing, storing, selling, messaging, commenting, importing, linking, or otherwise providing content, users grant AngryPages Inc a worldwide, non-exclusive, royalty-free, sublicensable, transferable operating license to host, store, reproduce, display, distribute, transmit, sell access to, quote, excerpt, preview, summarize, classify, label, title, tag, thumbnail, format, edit for display, adapt presentation, translate, redact, create alternate platform presentations, promote, advertise, preserve, moderate, analyze, process with AI tools, and otherwise operate the content through AngryPages.
+Users authorize AngryPages Inc to display and use their submitted name, pen name, username, avatar, biography, voice, image, and likeness in connection with their content, creator pages, transactions, promotions, credits, archives, and platform operation.
+No separate license fee is owed for ordinary platform operation unless Creator Terms, checkout terms, or a written agreement expressly provides otherwise.

-Terms: No scraping or AI training
+No scraping or AI training

 Platform data is not a free dataset.